 In that time span he spearheaded a department that broadcasted 165 events, an all-time high, and reached 11,675 viewers.
 He also led in the production of video highlights of more than 50 contests for the department’s Youtube page.

 Blymier’s scope has extended past the traditional duties associated with a D.A.C.
 He plans, organizes and scripts the annual Athletic Hall of Fame Dinner and manages the F&M Athletic Online Store, DiplomatsGear.com.

-Other tasks include serving as the liaison between the athletic department and information technology departments at the college.
+Other tasks include serving as the liaison between the athletic department and information technology department at the college.
 He has also worked extensively with researching and implementing FrontRush, a compliance and student-athlete management software in use by the athletic department.

-In 2011-12, Blymier reached a number of key achievements that include a redesign of the Hall of Fame section on the athletic website to make it more user friendly, as well as the planning and redesign of the Hall of Fame Room in order to make the space more modern and visually appealing.
+In 2011-12, Blymier reached a number of key achievements that included a redesign of the Hall of Fame section on the athletic website to make it more user friendly, as well as the planning and the redesign of the Hall of Fame Room in order to make the space more modern and visually appealing.

 Blymier also planned and successfully ran five basketball tournaments during the year, including the 2012 Centennial Conference Championship, as well as the First, Second, Sweet 16 and Elite Eight Rounds of the NCAA Tournament.
 The department’s broadcast of the Elite Eight contest against MIT attracted an all-time high 1,426 viewers.

 He led the reconstruction of GoDiplomats.com in the summer of 2010, resulting in a more robust website which saw twice the amount of traffic and peaked at 8.7 million views in September of 2010.
 “His focus on technology and web services has kept F&M on the cutting edge in the world of athletic communications,” Epps commented.